devuloopers/KNet/data/companion/MODULE.md

   material to native transports without implementing TLS policy in common code.
 - Android record, AES-GCM credential vault, non-exportable P-256 device identity, and proof signer adapters in `androidMain`; their suspending factories and operations isolate synchronous Android storage and cryptography on an injected worker dispatcher.
-Future iOS adapters can implement the same small ports.
+- iOS DataStore path construction, Keychain-backed credential protection, non-exportable P-256 device identity, proof signing, and device display-name adapters in `iosMain`.

 ## Does not own